Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 Many MAP and PACE members do not realize that if they enroll in a Part D drug plan, or switch to a different D-SNP or Medicare Advantage plan, they will be disenrolled from the D-SNP or PACE Medicare plan that is aligned with their MAP or PACE plan.
 This will then result in being disenrolled from their MAP or PACE plan.
 Many MAP or PACE members don't realize that just joining a Part D plan or switching Medicare Advantage plans could cause them to lose their home care!
 They don't realize that their home care is provided by the MAP or PACE plan, which requires enrollment in the "aligned" D-SNP or Medicare PACE plan.

-Steps of disenrollment from MAP or PACE plan - under MLTC Policy 23.03 --
+Steps of disenrollment from MAP or PACE plan - under MLTC Policy 24.02 (same as MLTC Policy 23.03 that it replaces)

 What Happens after Disenrollment from the MAP or PACE Plan - How Does Person Continue Receiving Home Care?
-Under MLTC Policy 23.03 --
+Under MLTC Policy 24.02 (same as MLTC Policy 23.03 it replaces) --

-Prior to initiating the involuntary disenrollment request, within tive (5) business days of the CHA determination. hte plan must submit a deemed eligibility review request to the Department at MLTCMDReview@health.ny.gov should the plan believe that:
+Prior to initiating the involuntary disenrollment request, within five (5) business days of the CHA determination. the plan must submit supporting documentation to the Department at MLTCMDReview@health.ny.gov should the plan believe that:

 1. the absence of continued coverage under the plan would negatively impact the Enrollee's condition and